AARP Eye Center

 Connect with AARP Long Island to help build optimal habits to support your brain health!

-AARP members and guests are invited to our Health and Wellness virtual series, Boost Your Health – with Talks With A Doc, presented by Catholic Health and AARP Long Island.
+AARP members and guests are invited to our Health and Wellness virtual series, Boost Your Health – Talks With A Doc, presented by Catholic Health and AARP Long Island.

 This virtual health and wellness series is designed to promote physical, mental, and emotional well-being.
 These series will help address a wide range of topics, from nutrition and fitness to stress management and overall health.